 One of the best brands to use for both humans and dogs is Nuvothera’s Super Micronized Turmeric Curcumin because it is easily absorbed for maximum potency and safety.
 Simply open a 500mg capsule and sprinkle it on your dog’s food before feeding.

 Humans have long used turmeric for its protective health benefits.
-Why not take advantage of its potent antioxidant and anti-inflammatory properties as a natural joint pain supplement for your dog?
+Why not take advantage of its potent antioxidant and anti-inflammatory properties as a natural joint pain and anti-inflammatory supplement for your dog?